Introduction

 The F1 training year enables medical graduates to begin to take supervised responsibility for patient care and consolidate the skills that they have learned at medical school.

 Satisfactory completion of the F1 year will result in the award of a Foundation Year 1 Certificate of Completion (F1CC).
-Upon satisfactory F1 completion recommendations are submitted to the GMC for trainees to be granted full registration.
+Upon satisfactory F1 completion recommendations are submitted to the GMC for F1 doctors to be granted full registration.

 F2 doctors remain under clinical supervision (as do all doctors in training) but take on increasing responsibility for patient care.
 F2 doctors begin to make management decisions as part of their progress towards independent practice.
 F2 doctors further develop their core generic skills and contribute more to the education and training of the wider healthcare workforce, for example nurses, medical students, and less experienced doctors.